frjo/hugo-theme-zen/README.md

 For "rtl" languages add a `languageDirection` parameter to the language configuration.
 If not added it will default to "ltr".

 Add a `languageCode` parameter to each language as well, that is used to set the correct language attribute in the `html` tag and in feeds.
 The root `languageCode` is then not needed.
+If not set the language key (e.g. "en") will be used.

 ```
 languages: